Sunbird-Knowlg/sunbird-collection-editor/docs/CONTRIBUTING.md

 Thank you for investing your time in contributing to our project!

-In this guide you will get an overview of the contribution workflow of the editor. if you are new
+In this guide you will get an overview of the contribution workflow of the editor.

 ## Make changes locally